-There are a number of different ways of contacting the Housing Ombudsman:
+There are several different ways of contacting the Housing Ombudsman:

-Contacting the Housing Ombudsman through a designated person If you've gone through the council's complaints procedure, you can refer your complaint to a designated person.
+Contacting the Housing Ombudsman through a designated person

+If you've gone through the council's complaints procedure, you can refer your complaint to a designated person.
 This can be either:

 - an MP

 - a local councillor

-- a recognised tenant panel
+- a recognised tenant panel.